 SPB - Nostalgia before the Eiger, Mönch and Jungfrau

 The Schynige Platte Railway travels from Wilderswil up to the vantage point of Schynige Platte.
-The 7.3 kilometre cogwheel route climbs a height of 1,420 metres.
+The 7.3-kilometre cogwheel route climbs a height of 1,420 metres.
 The variety of natural attractions en route is impressive: forests, Alpine pastures and marvellous views of Lakes Thun and Brienz.
 During the trip to the summit station, passengers are treated to an uninterrupted view of the triple peaks: the Eiger, Mönch & Jungfrau.
 Schynige Platte is positioning itself as Top of Swiss Tradition with the "Nature Cinema" and the alphorn players.

 Schynige Platte Bahn